12 Great Apples for Baking

 A firm apple, the Braeburn offers spicy-sweet flavor.
 It stores well, and is great for baking because it keeps its shape throughout cooking.

 With its perfect round shape and deep red color, Rome Beauty qualifies as one of the prettiest apples.
-Mildly sweet and tart, "it's pretty middle-of-the-road, flavor-wise," Dodd says.
-"This is one I'd mix with something else because it has a real good consistency but not a strong flavor."
+Mildly sweet and tart, it's pretty middle-of-the-road, flavor-wise.
+Try mixing with another apple because it has a good consistency but not a strong flavor.
 The hard green/white flesh keeps its shape in the oven; it also sautés well.
 Romes ripen late in the growing season and can be found throughout the Midwest.

 Favored for its naturally sweet flavor, the Golden Delicious requires less added sugar in recipes than other varieties.
 The thin skin doesn't need to be peeled, but the flesh won't stay as firm as some other baking apples.
 If you prefer a softer, sweeter pie, this apple is for you.
 Goldens also make great applesauce and apple butter, and will dress up any salad.